Miguel Martínez de Pinillos Sáenz: Politics

 Political preferences of Pinillos’ ancestors are unclear; it is merely known that he was raised in a pious Catholic ambience.
 One authors claims he embraced an Integrist outlook, information not confirmed in the Integrist press of the era.
-Though his cousin Sebastian Martínez de Pinillos was in 1918 elected to Cortes from Cádiz on the conservative ticket, none of the sources consulted refers to Miguel’s political activity during the Restauración period.
+Though his cousin Sebastian Martínez de Pinillos was in 1918 elected to Cortes from Cádiz on the conservative ticket, none of the sources consulted refers to Miguel's political activity during the Restauración period.
 Apart from high-life engagements, his only non-commercial public endeavors were related to charity.

 Martínez de Pinillos was first noted in politics when engaged in local incarnations of the primoderiverista regime.
 He became member of Somatén and joined Unión Patriotica, in the mid-1920s growing to vice-president of its provincial Cádiz branch.
 In April 1925 he was offered seat in the Diputación Provincial, though it is not clear how long he performed the role.
 In the late 1920s he was active in Patronal del Comercio, Industria y Navegación, an attempt to form a domesticated labor organization.
 During Dictablanda he seemed leaning towards a cautious "law and order" stance, as late as in February 1931 presiding over initiatives in support of the army and Guardia Civil.

 During early months of the Republic Pinillos was active in a local, vaguely conservative Acción Ciudadana, in January 1932 emerging as its president.
 The formation was leaning towards Alfonsist monarchism; it hosted one of the most prestigious Acción Nacional politicians, Antonio Goicoechea.
 In early 1933 Martínez de Pinillos was still reported vice-president, but he left before AC got incorporated into CEDA.
 Having neared the Carlists, during the 1933 electoral campaign he already represented their Comunión Tradicionalista on a coalition Frente de Derechas list.
-Elected, he joint the Carlist minority.
+Elected, he joined the Carlist minority.
 Though he moved from Cádiz to Madrid and set up his headquarters in hotel Ritz, Martínez de Pinillos remained a passive parliamentarian.
 He joined Comisión de Marina but did not speak a single time during the plenary chamber sessions, which did not spare him mockery in Republican press.